Dr Vinita Damodaran

 2012 AHRC network grant on the botanical and meterological history of the Indian Ocean 1500-1900

 2013 Convenor CWEH, Sussex, British Library and Met Office U.K. on collaborative research on meteorology

 Dr Damodaran teaches the following:

-Indian Civil Disobedience, South Asian since 1880 and Empires and Images, Nature and History, Race, ethnicity an nationalism.
-She also teaches her special subject on nationalism, decolonisation and the emergence of the nation state in India, 1937-51
+Indian Civil Disobedience, South Asian since 1880, Empires and Images, Nature and History, Race, ethnicity and nationalism.
+She also teaches her special subject on End of empire; nationalism, decolonisation and the emergence of the nation state in India, 1937-51

 Include convening the M.A. programme at CDE entitled Globalisation, ethnicity and culture and the Contemporary History M.A. option Empire, science and environment.
 She also has supervised several Dphil students working in the field of environmental history and on the social, political and cultural aspects of South Asia.
 Current Dphil students include;